 The University tests the emergency response and evacuation procedures annually by scheduling a table top and/or initiating an announced or unannounced functional or full scale exercise.

-When instructed by the Emergency Coordinator (EVP) or his designate to initiate a “Lockdown” or “Evacuation” of the campus or specific building(s), the following procedures are to be implemented.
+When instructed by the Emergency Coordinator or his designee to initiate a “Lockdown” or “Evacuation” of the campus or specific building(s), the following procedures are to be implemented.

 An “Evacuation” is a total building or partial building evacuation due to conditions making it no longer safe to remain inside a building or a specific area in a building.
 All occupants must leave a building if an evacuation is ordered or a fire alarm is sounded.
 An evacuation requires occupants to move out and away from a building or out and away from a specific area inside a building.